Ricky Dobbs: Naval career

-After graduating the Naval Academy on May 27, 2011, Dobbs, who had studied to be a surface warfare officer, received his choice assignment of wanting to be on a destroyer.
+After graduating the Naval Academy on May 27, 2011, Dobbs, who had studied to be a surface warfare officer, received his choice assignment of being on a destroyer.

-At his request, Dobbs was assigned to the USS Oscar Austin, a sophisticated Arleigh Burke class destroyer named after an African-American Marine who received the Medal of Honor for heroic conduct, losing his life while attempting to save the life of a fellow Marine in the Vietnam War.
+At his request, Dobbs was assigned to the USS Oscar Austin, a sophisticated Arleigh Burke class destroyer.

 During his 2 ½-year tour aboard the ship, deployed off the coast of Somalia, Dobbs served as an ensign and main propulsion division officer, and performed maritime security operations.

-During the televised 2014 Navy vs. Western Kentucky game, CBS Sports Network commentators John Sadak and Randy Cross announced while in a sponsored Bass Pro Shops segment entitled "Where are they now?" that Dobbs is still serving his 5-year commitment currently on board the USS Sirocco, a Cyclone-class patrol ship bound for Bahrain.
+During the televised 2014 Navy vs. Western Kentucky game, CBS Sports Network commentators John Sadak and Randy Cross announced while in a Bass Pro Shops-sponsored segment entitled "Where are they now?" that Dobbs was serving his 5-year commitment aboard the USS Sirocco, a Cyclone-class patrol ship bound for Bahrain.
 He spent 18 months aboard the ship serving as operations officer, executive officer, legal officer, and navigator as the vessel performed coastal patrol and interdiction surveillance in the region.

-Currently, Dobbs is stationed at the Naval Academy through the end of 2017, working as a recruiting counselor in the admissions office.
-He holds the title of Candidate Guidance Officer for the states of Florida, Georgia, South Carolina, Puerto Rico and the Virgin Islands.
+Dobbs was stationed at the Naval Academy through the end of 2017, working as a recruiting counselor in the admissions office.
+He held the title of Candidate Guidance Officer for the states of Florida, Georgia, South Carolina, Puerto Rico and the Virgin Islands.

-He's undecided whether he will remain in the service or process out upon completion of his assignment.
-However, Dobbs does still dream of playing professional football, whether in the NFL or the CFL.
-He also has aspirations to run for U.S. President in 2040.
+He was undecided whether he would remain in the service or process out upon completion of his assignment.
+However, in 2016, it was reported that Dobbs still dreamt of playing professional football, whether in the NFL or the CFL.
+In 2016, he said he had aspirations to run for U.S. President in 2040.

+On October 27, 2023, the same day that Gaza war began, it was reported that Dobbs would be deployed with his United States Navy Reserve unit to the Mediterranean Sea to deter threats to Israel.
+Dobbs confirmed his deployment a few days later.

-Professional career
+Professional football career

 In 2012 and 2013, while still serving in the Navy, Dobbs played semi-pro football for the Virginia Cyclones.
-The Naval Academy graduate still has aspirations to get a chance to try out for the NFL someday and run for the U.S. presidency.
+In 2013, it was reported that Dobbs still had aspirations to get a chance to try out for the NFL someday and run for the U.S. presidency.

 In 2018, Dobbs participated in the American Flag Football League, serving as captain of the Primetime team.

-Personal

-Dobbs was born in Atlanta, Georgia and is the son of an electrician and a beautician.
-He has said that he wants to be the second African-American quarterback to win a Super Bowl, and his birthday, January 31, 1988, coincidentally is the same day that Doug Williams of the Washington Redskins achieved this feat in Super Bowl XXII.
-He is friends with Williams and NFL quarterback Shaun King.